v-campbell/Honey/my_README.md

 # Honey, a quick MVC rails app w/ graph
-## Manage your colony with confidence
+## Manage your colony with confidence!

 ### Technologies Used
 * **Ruby** ('2.5.1')